One-Year Anniversary Party!

 Yoga.
 Mindfulness.
 Connection.

 Breathing Space is not a typical yoga studio.
-Our purpose is to offer yoga and mindfulness meditation as tools for wellness, and to offer a path to peace and connection to heal our world.
+Our purpose is to offer yoga, meditation, and mindful eating as tools for wellness, and to offer a path to peace and connection to heal our world.
 Our mission includes: Offer yoga for every body – dispel stereotypes about who yoga is for; Offer low-cost and donation-based classes and programs; Present our offerings in simple forms and plain language, accessible to people of all religions, faiths, and backgrounds; Support the addiction recovery community by offering donation-based and offsite Liberation Recovery Yoga SM classes; Stand for the elimination of bias, racial prejudice, and economic inequality in society, and support restorative justice and peace efforts locally and globally.
 Breathing Space Inc. is a registered nonprofit organization under Section 501(c)3 of the Internal Revenue Code.
 Donations made to Breathing Space are tax-deductible to the full extent permitted by law.

 Unwind Be Kind